russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Portfolios/Initial Portfolio Review.md

 	- [[Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 1/Day 6|Day 6]]: write structure(s) to represent hockey cards
 	- Days [[Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 1/Day 7|7]], [[Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 1/Day 8|8]], and [[Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 1/Day 9|9]]: Essentially, get your Favourite Things app [[Media/Favourite Things|to the point where it looks like this]] (with, of course, your own unique list of your favourite things)

+> [!IMPORTANT]
+> Whatever you have done must be clearly documented in your portfolio, with supporting screenshots *and* text summarizing what you are showing and what you learned.

 ## Approaching Expectations

 If you are missing evidence in your portfolio for the tasks noted above, you are *approaching* expectations.